How to buy Credit Intelligence (CI1) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Credit Intelligence Limited is a specialty business services business based in Australia.
-Credit Intelligence shares (CI1) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Credit Intelligence has a trailing 12-month revenue of around $13.6 million.
+Credit Intelligence shares (CI1) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Credit Intelligence has a trailing 12-month revenue of around $14.9 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Credit Intelligence